Teffin-Varghese/cPanel---Exams-Q-A/README.md

 # cPanel---Exams-Q-A
 cPanel Professional Certification (CPP) &amp; cPanel &amp; WHM Administrator Certification (CWA) &amp; cPanel &amp; WHM System Administrator I Certification (CWSA-1) &amp; cPanel &amp; WHM Sales Professional (CPSP) (Q &amp; A)

-#1, Nameserver address record setup in modern installations of cPanel & WHM, both within the Basic WHM Setup and Edit Reseller Nameservers and Privileges interfaces, provide support for certain DNS records associated which of the following types of hostnames?
+#1, Nameserver address record setup in modern installations of cPanel & WHM, both within the Basic WHM Setup and Edit Reseller Nameservers and Privileges interfaces, provide support for certain DNS records associated which of the following types of hostnames?<br />
 #ANS: Hostnames that resolve to AAAA records.

 #2, Within which of the following WHM interfaces would you enter the default nameservers for accounts that a reseller creates?